mattmc3/zephyr/plugins/history/README.md

 | `HISTFILE` | Path to the history file (default: `~/.zsh_history`)            |
 | `SAVEHIST` | Number of events to save to the history file (default: 100000)  |
 | `HISTSIZE` | Number of events to keep in memory per session (default: 20000) |

+Absent a zstyle, the defaults only raise `SAVEHIST` and `HISTSIZE`.
+A larger value set before this plugin loads is left alone.

 ## Customizations